JetSetIlly/Gopher2600/README.md

 video output.
 In the absence of VCS hardware (which I don't have) Stella was the only option I had for checking video accuracy.

-No reference to the Stella source was made at all except during the development of the CDF cartridge formats.
+No reference to the Stella source was made at all except for the following:

+* During the development of the CDF cartridge formats.
 These recent formats don't seem to be documented anywhere accept in the Stella source.

-I also peeked at Stella's audio sub-system to convince myself that I was going about the problem correctly.
+* The audio sub-system to convince myself that I was going about the problem correctly.
 Primarily however, `Gopher2600's` audio implementation references Ron Fries' original TIASound.c file.

+* ParkerBros fingerprint taken from Stella.
+I can't remember why I did this but a comment in the fingerprint.go file says I did.

 Many notes and clues from the AtariAge message boards.
 Most significantly the following threads proved very useful indeed: